SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Installing_Cassandra_Reaper.md

      ```

    > [!NOTE]
+   > We advise that you always use a replication factor greater than "1" in the newly created keyspace, as this will provide robustness when data is requested from nodes in the Cassandra cluster.
    >
-   > We advise that you always use a replication factor greater than value "1" in the newly created keyspace as this will provide robustness when data is being requested from nodes in the Cassandra cluster.
-   >
-   > With *rf < 2* you are at risk of data requests failing if the node hosting the data is not available to serve the request.
-   >
-   > In this case, Cassandra Reaper will no longer function properly and will generate errors in its logging such as:
+   > If the replication factor is smaller than 2, data requests may fail if the node hosting the data is not available to serve the request.
+In that case, Cassandra Reaper will no longer function properly, and it will generate errors in its logging such as:
    >
    > ```txt
    > Caused by: com.datastax.driver.core.exceptions.NoHostAvailableException: All host(s) tried for query failed (tried: /10.66.117.69:9042 (com.datastax.driver.core.exceptions.UnavailableException: Not enough replicas available for query at consistency LOCAL_ONE (1 required but only 0 alive)), /10.66.117.67:9042 (com.datastax.driver.core.exceptions.UnavailableException: Not enough replicas available for query at consistency LOCAL_ONE (1 required but only 0 alive)))